-September 13, 2020 Timor Leste, Philippines, Bangladesh, Nepal, Tonga Digitalisation and Data, Skills Development, Green Recovery, Small and Medium Enterprises, Agriculture, Education and Health, ICT/Financial Inclusion, Manufacturing, Resources and Clean Energy, Tourism
+September 13, 2020 Bangladesh, Nepal, Philippines, Timor Leste, Tonga Digitalisation and Data, Skills Development, Green Recovery, Small and Medium Enterprises, Agriculture, Education and Health, ICT/Financial Inclusion, Manufacturing, Resources and Clean Energy, Tourism

 BPP Regional Call for Partnerships

-Are you an inclusive business?Do you have a commercial idea that could make a lasting social and environmental impact?
-Through the Business Partnerships Platform, the Australian Government is calling for partnerships to help support COVID-19 recovery in Bangladesh, Nepal, Philippines, Timor-Leste and Tonga.
+Through the Business Partnerships Platform, the Australian Government called for partnerships to help support COVID-19 recovery in Bangladesh, Nepal, Philippines, Timor-Leste and Tonga.

 The COVID-19 pandemic has resulted in widespread economic impact across the Indo-Pacific.
 People are losing their livelihoods and businesses have been disrupted.